Karthik-code1010/Karthik-code1010/README.md

 ### Hi there in 👋
-I am karthiknnnNn
+//I am karthiknnnNn

-innoart technologiessss
+//innoart technologiessss
-'
-kkkkkkkkkkkkkkkkkkkkk
-llllllllllllllllll
-kkkk

 <!--
 **Karthik-code1010/Karthik-code1010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.